-Esther Lewis is a PhD student at the University of Nottingham and is funded by the AHRC Midlands 4 Cities Doctoral Training Partnership.
+Esther Lewis is a former PhD student at the University of Nottingham and is funded by the AHRC Midlands 4 Cities Doctoral Training Partnership.
 Her thesis is entitled ‘Networks and Neighborhoods: Popular Piety in Pre-Reformation Bristol, 1400-1500’ and focuses of the networks of orthodox and heterodox devotional practice in the late medieval English port town.
 She is also currently co-editing a volume on Network Analysis in the discipline of history.

 Isabelle Rosé is a Maîtresse de Conférences in University Rennes 2 (France), and a Research Associate in CNRS to the Lamop (Paris) for the year 2019-2020.
 She has examined tenth-century ego-networks (Odo of Cluny’s and Queen Emma of France’s), building on charters and narrative sources.
 Her current project is about the medieval notions of simony and Nicolaism, namely how they became closer from each other, by studying the network of quotations to which they have been gradually connected.